gitbucket/gitbucket-docker/README.md

 docker run -d -p 8080:8080 -v `pwd`/gitbucket:/gitbucket gitbucket/gitbucket
 ```

-You can specify an uploadable file size using the environment variable (MAX_FILE_SIZE).
+You can configure GitBucket via environment variables.
+For example, the uploadable file size can be set to 10MB as follows:
-To set 10MB, proceed as follows.

 ```
-docker run -d -p 8080:8080 -e MAX_FILE_SIZE=10485760 gitbucket/gitbucket
+docker run -d -p 8080:8080 -e GITBUCKET_MAXFILESIZE=10485760 gitbucket/gitbucket
 ```

+See more details about how to configure GitBucket at: https://github.com/gitbucket/gitbucket/wiki/Basic-configurations